Woodland Mall: History

 Hudson's was converted to Marshall Field's in 2001 in a nameplate consolidation by parent Target Corporation (formerly known as Dayton-Hudson), and then to Macy's in 2006 as the result of an acquisition.
-A 14-screen movie theater (then owned by Cinemark) and a Red Robin and On the Border restaurant were added to the southeastern portion of the mall in 2006, the same year in which Pennsylvania Real Estate Investment Trust acquired the mall from Taubman.
+A 14-screen movie theater (then owned by Cinemark) and a Red Robin and On the Border restaurant were added to the southeastern portion of the mall in 2006, the same year in which PREIT acquired the mall from Taubman.
 Celebration Cinema purchased the movie theater complex (as well as a former Cinemark at RiverTown Crossings) a year later.

 Barnes & Noble, in October 2008, announced that it would be relocating from a nearby store to a new location at the mall.
 On Wednesday, October 21, 2009, the two-story bookstore opened to the public.

-In 2013 H&M announced that it would be opening its first location in Michigan outside of Metro Detroit which opened in October 2013.
+In 2013, H&M announced that it would be opening its first location in Michigan outside of Metro Detroit which opened in October 2013.

-On January 4, 2017, it was announced that Sears would be closing on March 26, 2017.
-Later it was changed to April 2, 2017.
-The Sears anchor building was demolished one year later, in March 2018 for a major expansion, including the extension of the Sears wing to feature 10-15 new shops, a Von Maur to be the new anchor at the end of the wing, another additional anchor store on the northwestern portion of the wing, new detached restaurants behind Celebration Cinema, 2 new outpracel stores where the Sears auto center was, all parking lots replaced in the mall, all of the mall and existing anchor exteriors to be updated as well as more improvements throughout the mall with a final completion in Fall 2019.
-The only stores officially confirmed were the Von Maur and the existing Apple Store to be moving into a new space next store where Justice and Claire's were, it is now double the size.
+On January 4, 2017, it was announced that the Sears anchor store would close.
+It was demolished for a major expansion featuring 10-15 new retailers, with a Von Maur anchor store at the end of the wing.
 Von Maur opened on October 12, 2019.

 On May 17, 2019, REI opened in the parking lot.

-In May 2020, Celebration Cinemas announced that their theater at Woodland would permanently close.
+By 2023, Woodland Mall had announced several newest additions, among them are Carter's, Locker Room by Lids, Lovisa, Offline by Aerie, Rue 21, Arula, and Abercrombie & Fitch.

-In July 2021, Phoenix Theaters had announced that they would be opening a theater at Woodland Mall, replacing Celebration Cinema.
+On August 16, 2024, a Main Event Entertainment center, located in a new building just outside the southeast entrance near Von Maur, and a Lego store opened to the public.